roberjo/ticket-automation/docs/Project_Tasks.md

 ## Conclusion

 This task document provides a comprehensive roadmap for completing the ServiceNow Ticket Automation project.
-The project has successfully resolved all environment and dependency issues, with the frontend now complete and production-ready.
+The project has successfully resolved all environment and dependency issues, with the frontend now complete and production-ready, including a comprehensive testing framework.

 The critical focus is now on backend development, which is the primary blocker.
-With focused effort on the Week 1 tasks, particularly the backend implementation, this project can move quickly from 35% to 60% completion and become fully functional.
+With focused effort on the Week 1 tasks, particularly the backend implementation, this project can move quickly from 45% to 70% completion and become fully functional.

 The frontend is essentially complete and waiting for backend integration.
 The development environment is fully functional and ready for immediate backend development to begin.

+### Key Achievements ✅
+- **Frontend Application**: Fully functional React application with modern UI
+- **Testing Framework**: Comprehensive testing setup with 14 passing tests
+- **Documentation**: Complete documentation suite with testing guides
+- **Development Environment**: Fully configured and ready for backend development
+- **Component Library**: Complete Shadcn/ui component library
+- **State Management**: MobX stores for authentication and task management